Are you looking to become a true master of the Korean language?

 Be sure to use the textbooks with their accompanying audio CDs for pronunciation practice.
 A smart way to do this is to pause after a sentence and repeat it out loud until you nail the pronunciation.
 It’s a very effective way to familiarize yourself with the sounds of the Korean language and memorize new elements!

 Monash University’s “My Korean” textbooks by Young-A Cho, In-Jung Cho and Douglas Ling are a fantastic introduction to modern Korean, with a special focus on spoken usage for everyday situations.
+They are available for free download under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 Australia License, but you can also check Amazon to see if the individual textbooks are currently available for purchase.

 Developed with the support of the Korea Foundation, “My Korean 1” and “My Korean 2” are very useful textbooks that are also available for free online.
 Each including a PDF and audio version of the textbook, they adopt a four-skill approach to learning Korean using situation dialogues, comics and easy grammar explanations.